 This article will help you to answer both of those questions.
 Let’s start by looking at some of the types of products that you can create.

 1. Website Templates

-HTML and CSS templates have been a popular item for years, and there is still money to be made here.
+HTML and CSS templates have been a popular item for years, and there’s still money to be made here.
 Your templates may be purchased by businesses or organizations that are looking for a website on a tight budget, or they may be purchased by other designers who will use them in their own client work to speed up the process.

 2. WordPress Themes

-While HTML website templates are popular, WordPress themes are even more popular.
+While HTML website templates are popular, WordPress themes are much more popular.
 A WordPress theme is more practical for most customers than an HTML template because the WordPress theme is ready to be used with a CMS (WordPress) immediately.

 Like HTML website templates, WordPress theme sellers are often going to have extensive customer service requirements.
 Almost every customer will need assistance at some point, and you’ll need to be able to provide basic customer service.